TrelisResearch/gigawatt-datacenter/ReadMe.md

 >[!TIP]
 >To report bugs, please create an issue.

+An analysis tool for powering data centers with solar, wind and gas.

 ## Commercial Usage
 For commercial usage requests, you can fill out this form [here](https://forms.gle/rp3yCUztKdKW2Gcx8).